 After a long day on the trail or a tough climb, what you put into your body is just as important as stretching or foam rolling.
 The right foods and fluids help your muscles repair, reduce soreness, and get you ready for your next adventure.
 Fueling properly is a non-negotiable part of mountain life, especially here in Colorado where the altitude adds another layer of challenge.
 Let’s get into the specifics of what your body needs.

-Post-Workout Nutrition: Timing and Protein
+Nail Your Post-Workout Nutrition: Timing and Protein

 Timing is everything when it comes to refueling.
 Your muscles are most receptive to nutrients within the first 30 to 60 minutes after you finish your activity.
 This is your prime window to kickstart the repair process.
 Aim for a snack or meal that contains 20–30 grams of protein and a healthy dose of carbohydrates to replenish your energy stores.
 It doesn’t have to be complicated; think a protein shake with a banana, a cup of Greek yogurt with berries, or even a simple glass of chocolate milk.
 These simple combinations provide the building blocks your body needs to recover effectively.
 For more in-depth nutrition strategies, you can find great resources from experts.